Keith Ford

 Keith Ford (born April 18, 1994) is an American professional football running back.
 He played college football for the Oklahoma Sooners and Texas A&M Aggies.
 He was originally signed by the Buffalo Bills as an undrafted free agent in 2018, and was also a member of the Indianapolis Colts and Green Bay Packers.

-Early life and high school
+Early life

 Growing up, Ford's family moved often as his father, Keith Ford Sr., served in the United States Marine Corps.
 This included a seven-year stay in Okinawa, Japan until his father retired and the family moved to Cypress, Texas.
 Ford attended Cypress Ranch High School, where he played football, basketball, and ran track.
 As a senior, Ford rushed for 1,868 yards on 280 carries, scoring 24 touchdowns and participated in the Under Armour All-America Game.
 Ford led his Mustang team to a regional final playoff appearance, where they were defeated by the eventual state champion, Katy High School, by a score of 70-21.
 A five-star recruit, he was the third-ranked running back prospect in the nation and ultimately committed to the University of Oklahoma.